seregazhuk/seregazhuk.github.io_old/_posts/2018-01-16-reactphp-managing-promises.md

 `$promise = React\Promise\some(array $promisesOrValues, integer $howMany);`

 The idea is to provide an array of pending promises and specify a number of requires promises to be resolved.
-The resulting promise resolves only if at least `$howMany` number of pending promises resolve.
+The resulting promise resolves only if **exactly** `$howMany` number of pending promises resolve.
 A resolution value will be an array containing resolution values from `$howMany` resolved promises that were resolved *first*:

 {% highlight php %}
 <?php